 Citrus

 Initial symptoms of citrus canker are small lesions on leaves that might resemble blisters.
 Later on, the blisters develop into brownish necrotic-like elevated corky lesions often surrounded by a yellow halo.
 On twigs, citrus canker appears corky, which is often surrounded by water-soaked margins.
-On fruits, citrus canker appears as brown scab-like or corky lesions and appear as elevated tissue.
+On fruits, citrus canker appears as brown scab-like or corky lesions and appears as elevated tissue.
+A fruit infected with canker is safe to consume but has reduced marketability.

-Generally speaking, once a tree is infected with the bacteria, the tree begins to slowly decline towards the death.
+Generally speaking, once a tree is infected with Xanthomonas axonopodis pv. citri, the tree begins to slowly decline towards death.
 The fruits and foliage tend to drop prematurely and infected fruits that have canker signs are not marketable.
 Citrus canker has the ability to decimate entire orchards and poses a huge risk to the whole citrus industry.

 Sanitation: Removing and destroying infected plant parts and residues using sterile pruning tools helps to diminish the overall spread of citrus canker.
 It is essential that the equipment and the workers in infected regions go through a disinfection process too.
 Equipment can be disinfected and treated with an approved disinfectant.
 Large scale quarantine measures often take place in regions where citrus canker is yet to be endemic to prevent the introduction of the bacteria.
 The risk of introducing citrus canker to disease-free countries gives raise to strict restriction measures that are implemented on citrus importation.